JaneliaSciComp/zarrcade/README.md

 bin/import.py -d /root/data/dir -c collection_name -i input.csv
 ```

 The CSV file's first column must be a relative path to the OME-Zarr image within the root data directory.
-The remaining columns can be any metadata to be searched and displayed within the gallery, e.g.:
+The remaining columns can be any annotations that will be searched and displayed within the gallery, e.g.:

 ```csv
 Path,Line,Marker